nhamidi90/unnie_style/TESTING.md

 ### Pre-populating the checkout form with a default address

 * As users can have multiple addresses I tried to populate the checkout form with their selected default address.
 However this proved problematic since if they are ordering for the first time without an address already saved, there would be an error.
 This was due to me not filtering the data correctly so I had to use a filter rather than a get statement.
 Then I could use an if statement to check whther the address exists or not.
+Further tests showed that only the most recently addedd address would show up in the form as the default address (others would not show when set to default) which was solved with a break statement.